New Years Eve.

 I was awake enough to hear everything around me, and to feel when people bumped into my legs, but I wasn’t able to say anything or move out of the way.
 It was almost like I was paralyzed – I was fully aware of what was going on around me, but my eyelids were too heavy to open.

 I could feel what was happening to my body.
-I felt my skin being touched, I felt my body start to get stimulated, my toes started to curl.
+My belt was undone.
+I felt my stomach being touched, and could feel my pants being unbuttoned.
+My toes started to curl.
+I still don’t know what was touching me, but I felt it start to move from my stomach to my legs.
+I was stimulated, but that wasn’t an invitation.
 I couldn’t become sober enough to have it registered.